-For the 2006 filing season, 93 million individual taxpayers will be eligible for IRS Free File.
-Taxpayers must have an adjusted gross income under about $50,000 to be eligible.
+For the 2007 filing season, 95 million individual taxpayers will be eligible for IRS Free File.
+Taxpayers must have an adjusted gross income of $52,000 or less to be eligible.
 Tax software companies and the federal government are teaming up to offer free online tax preparation and electronic filing services to eligible taxpayers.
-Free services are accessible through irs.gov.
-Eligibility requirements will be on IRS.gov beginning in mid-January 2005.
+Free services are accessible through IRS.gov.
+Some companies offer their Free File software in Spanish and some offer Extensions for free.
+While some companies offer free state income tax preparation and e-filing services, others may charge fees for state tax return preparation and e-filing.
+Eligibility requirements will be on IRS.gov beginning January 16, 2007.

 Free File is made possible through a partnership between the IRS and the Free File Alliance, LLC, a consortium of participating tax software companies.
 Free File services are provided to eligible taxpayers at no charge.

 Taxpayers with a computer, a modem or Internet access and tax preparation software can e-file their tax returns from home any time, day or night.
 To do so, a taxpayer sends a completed, electronic tax return to a transmitter.
 The transmitter converts the file to an IRS-approved format and then sends it to the IRS.
 Within 48 hours, the IRS notifies the taxpayer through the transmitter whether or not the return is accepted.

 In 2006, 20.3 million taxpayers e-filed their returns from home, 18.8 percent more than the year before.

 Computer filing through an authorized provider has been the core of e-filing since its debut in 1986.
 Using this method, tax professionals send clients’ returns electronically to the IRS.
 Some prepare their clients’ returns and send them, others take returns prepared by their clients, enter the data, then e-file it with the IRS.